- What is the 10 year rule on long residence?

 very significant obstacles to the applicant’s integration into the country to which he would have to go if required to leave the UK.

-There is guidance on what will constitute very significant obstacles in the Immigration Directorate Instructions.
+There is guidance on what will constitute very significant obstacles in the “Family Migration: Appendix FM Section 1.0b Family Life (as a Partner or Parent) and Private Life: 10-Year Routes” guidance.
 The extracts below illustrate how high the test is, at least as far as the Home Office is concerned, and how the Home Office is very rarely inclined to grant applications on this basis:

 Where there is credible evidence that an applicant cannot speak any language which is spoken in the country of return, this will not in itself be a very significant obstacle to integration unless they can also show that they would be unable to learn a language of that country, for example because of a mental or physical disability.